sekmet/mantra-cli/README.md

 By default, a stateless component is generated.
 By using `--use-class` option (alias `-c`), you can generate a ES2015 class extending `React.Component`.

-    mantra g component core:user_list -c
+    mantrarecom g component core:user_list -c

-Mantra-cli can also generate a [storybook](https://github.com/kadirahq/react-storybook)-file for each component.
-See the [configuration section](https://github.com/mantrajs/mantra-cli#storybooks) for more info.
+Mantra Recompose-CLI can also generate a [storybook](https://github.com/kadirahq/react-storybook)-file for each component.
+See the [configuration section](https://github.com/mantrajs/mantrarecom-cli#storybooks) for more info.

 * `container`